 There's this little restaurant a few hours north of Los Angeles off of the 101 freeway called, “Pea Soup Anderson's” which, obviously, is known for its pea soup.
-It has been around for ages (1928 to be exact) and was the most welcome refuge while on a Cali jaunt a few years back with my healthy partner in crime, Karen.
+It has been around for ages (1928 to be exact) and was the most welcome refuge while on a California jaunt a few years back with my healthy partner in crime, Karen.

 Pea Soup Anderson's serves 1.5 million bowls of pea soup a year!
 Which tells me that there are a lot of split pea soup lovers in this world.
 If you happen to be near Pea Soup Anderson's be sure to order the “travelers special” which is a bottomless bowl of the jolly green goodness.
 It wasn't terribly hard to knock down at least 2 refills (maybe 3… but ya know bottomless, so who's counting?).

 If you happen to live in very far away from Pea Soup Anderson's, like me, and get a hankering for pea soup, go ahead and make my version.
 No, it's not the classic, but dare I say better?

 There is something so wholly satisfying about this version of pea soup, I've actually become a bit obsessed with having it for breakfast.
 It satisfies all of my morning desires and nutritionally is pretty dang awesome for breakfast.
 Protein?
 Check.
 Complex carbs?
 Check.
 Delicious Town?
 You betcha!

-- 1 pound of green split peas, rinsed and sorted
+- 1 pound of green split peas rinsed and sorted

-- 1 large onion, chopped
+- 1 large onion chopped

 - 1 tablespoon of coconut oil

-- 2 cloves of garlic, chopped
+- 2 cloves of garlic chopped

-- ½ teaspoon of turmeric
+- 1/2 teaspoon of turmeric

-- 1½ teaspoons of cumin, ground
+- 1 1/2 teaspoons of ground cumin

-- ¼ teaspoon of cinnamon
+- 1/4 teaspoon of ground cinnamon

 - 4 cups of vegetable stock